 My Pecan Pumpkin Pie is creamy, dreamy, crunchy, decadent, and guaranteed to make you the hero at your Thanksgiving dinner.
+This easy pie is made with a food processor crust for a fast and simple pie anyone can whip up.
 Serve it with my Honey & Rum Whipped Cream for the win!JUMP TO RECIPE

 What are the 3 P's of the perfect dessert?
 Pecan.
 Pumpkin.
 Pie.

 This easy and decadent Pecan Pumpkin Pie is 100% made from scratch, with love, and SO MUCH BETTER THAN A FROZEN PIE.
 The easy food processor crust makes this pie a breeze for anyone, even if baking isn't necessarily your forte.

 How a "not a baker" girl started making annual Pumpkin pies

 I LOVE pumpkin pie, and honestly, it's in the same "Why don't we eat this all year?" category as canned cranberry sauce for me.
 When done well, it's a beautifully spiced, creamy, custardy slice of heaven.
 Top it with a big dollop of whipped cream, slide me my glass of wine and get out of my way.

 To give you the full story, I am IN NO WAY a baker.
 I have the patience of a flea, and yet, I have been making pumpkin pie for my family and extended family for years now.
 That's how much I love a homemade pumpkin pie (ain't nobody got time for Mrs. Smith, sorry not sorry).
 But my dedication only goes so far.

 What goes into the Pecan Pumpkin Pie?